tips for purchasing a used motorhome

 Ask The Owner For a History of the Vehicle

-You will want to know why the owner is selling it and are there any specific disclosures you need to know about.
+You will want to know why the owner is selling it and if there are any specific disclosures you need to know about.
 While many previous owners are completely transparent about the good - and bad - parts of the motorhome you are buying, that isn't always the case.
 That's why it's important to also use tools like FAXVIN to check the history of your new RV or Motorhome.
 You can even do a trailer vin check on a camping trailer, you don't have to have a motor for the vehicle to have a VIN number.
 Ideally, the current owner will have a maintenance logbook for you to review as well.

 Depending on the type of motorhome or RV in question, it may be valuable to engage a mechanic specializing in motorhomes to do a professional inspection.
 However, here are the most common areas that you should check before buying a used motorhome:

-- Water Damage - visually inspect the entire vehicle for visible water damage.
+1. Water Damage - visually inspect the entire vehicle for visible water damage.
 You should look for both leaks from outside water coming in as well as potential leaks around the sink, shower, toilet, and holding tanks.

-- Rust Damage - similar to visually inspecting for water damage, rust damage should be a quick indicator of the overall condition of the vehicle.
+2. Rust Damage - similar to visually inspecting for water damage, rust damage should be a quick indicator of the overall condition of the vehicle.

-- Mold - inspect all seams, corners, and other areas where mold might have formed.
+3. Mold - inspect all seams, corners, and other areas where mold might have formed.
 This is not just an issue for the bathroom or kitchen, but also around windows and even cushions since mold can form anywhere that has been exposed to moisture.

-- Lights and Buttons - examine all buttons on the dashboard and control panels to ensure that they light up, switch on/off, and generally do what they are supposed to do.
+4. Lights and Buttons - examine all buttons on the dashboard and control panels to ensure that they light up, switch on/off, and generally do what they are supposed to do.

-- Electronics, Appliances, and Outlets - it is important that you check all embedded electronics, electrical systems, built-in appliances, and especially that you check all power outlets as well as the circuit board.
+5. Electronics, Appliances, and Outlets - it is important that you check all embedded electronics, electrical systems, built-in appliances, and especially that you check all power outlets as well as the circuit board.
 You are looking for outright functionality as well as if there seems to be any current stability problems or scorch marks around outlets that might indicate a current or previous issue with surges.

-- Floors and Ceilings - make sure that you inspect both the ceilings and floors closely.
+6. Floors and Ceilings - make sure that you inspect both the ceilings and floors closely.
 You'll be looking for any warping, sagging, or discoloration that may indicate hidden damage below the surface.

 Buying a used motorhome is a significant investment, and it's important to pay close attention to several factors during a test drive to get market value and ensure that the motorhome is in good condition.